-Independent non-executive director - BEc, Dip Fin Mgt, FCA FAICD
+- BEc, Dip Fin Mqt, FCA FAICD

 Mr McKerlie is a Chartered Accountant and business consultant and has had an international career consulting to the public and private sector on technology, digital innovation and growth strategies as a partner at KPMG and Partner in Charge at Deloitte.
 He brings to the Board extensive corporate experience as director and chairman of private and public companies.